• Skip to primary navigation

 Can these almond flour vanilla cupcakes be made into a cake?

-I haven’t tried using this cupcake recipe to make a cake, but if you’re looking for an almond flour cake recipe, you can try this lemon almond flour cake.
+I haven’t tried using this cupcake recipe to make a cake, but if you’re looking for an almond flour cake recipe, I have many on my website including almond flour orange cake, lemon almond flour cake, almond flour chocolate cake, almond flour strawberry cake and almond flour banana cake.

 Do you need to weigh your almond flour for these cupcakes?